facebook/flow/docs/01-type-annotations.md

 next: base-types.html
 ---

-Javascript is inherently a dynamically-typed language.
+JavaScript is inherently a dynamically-typed language.
 As such, explicitly typing your code is not part of the JavaScript lexicon.
 This is normal JavaScript code: